joemoose/dungeoneers.d20/docs/spells.md

 ## Introduction

-Spells are living, sentient spirits bound within rune-etched obsidian or lead tablets.
-Spells are rare and found in forgotten places, such as dungeons, ancient tombs, or dragon hoards.
+Spells are living, sentient spirits bound within rune-etched obsidian or metal tablets.
+Spell tablets are rare and found in forgotten places, such as dungeons, ancient tombs, or dragon hoards.
 The capture and binding of spells is an art lost to all but the most learned wizards, who guard their secrets jealously.

 ## Essence

-A spell tablet has three units of arcane energy or **essence** to power the spell it contains.
+A tablet has three units of arcane energy or **essence** to power the spell it contains.
 Essence is volatile and can be depleted from a tablet by casting its spell.
 The more essence you harness when casting a spell, the greater its magnitude and effect, but the greater the risk of depleting the tablet’s essence.
 Once all three essence are depleted from a tablet, the spell can no longer be cast.

 ## Casting a Spell